Stress in ordered systems: Ginzburg-Landau type density field theory: Coarse grained description: Continuum limit

 where $h_{ij} = \avg{\tilde h_{ij}}$.
 One can show that $\tilde \mu_c = \delta F/\delta \n = \delta F/\delta \rho$ which allows us to identify $\sigma_{ij} =\avg {\tilde \sigma_{ij}} $ if

-which shows that $h_{ij}$ is the thermodynamic conjugate of the strain at constant macroscopic density.
-Figure (\ref{fig:coarse_grain_illustration}) shows an example of a microscopic density field, its associated microscopic stress and the macroscopic stress field after coarse graining.
+which shows that $h_{ij}$ is the thermodynamic conjugate of the strain at constant macroscopic density in the linear regime.
+Figure \ref{fig:coarse_grain_illustration} shows an example of a microscopic density field, its associated microscopic stress and the macroscopic stress field after coarse graining.

-Whereas the microscopic stress tensor describes internal stresses across all length scales, the macroscopic stress tensor $\sigma_{ij}$ describes stresses between representative volume elements bigger than that of the unit cell.
+While the microscopic stress tensor describes internal stresses across all length scales, the macroscopic stress tensor $\sigma_{ij}$ describes stresses between representative volume elements bigger than that of the unit cell.
 Thus, while $\d_i \tilde \sigma_{ij}=0$ (complete chemical equilibrium, Eq. (\ref{eq:definition_of_sigma_ij_in_temrms_of_muc})) implies $\d_i \sigma_{ij} = 0$ the converse is not true in general.
 In fact, it is known that for dislocation dynamics, the evolution of long wavelength distortions (macroscopic disturbances) is much faster than the diffusive dynamics of local distortions, such as the motion of dislocation lines.
-The typical constitutive equation of dynamical density functional theory and phase-field modelling makes no explicit distinction between the evolution of disturbances at short and long wavelengths, which has led to the development of several theories that treat this separation of time-scales explicitly \cite{heinonenPhasefieldcrystalModelsMechanical2014,heinonenConsistentHydrodynamicsPhase2016,skaugenSeparationElasticPlastic2018}.
+The typical dissipative evolution of dynamical density functional theory and phase-field modelling makes no explicit distinction between the evolution of disturbances at short and long wavelengths, which has led to the development of several theories that treat this separation of time-scales explicitly \cite{heinonenPhasefieldcrystalModelsMechanical2014,heinonenConsistentHydrodynamicsPhase2016,skaugenSeparationElasticPlastic2018}.

-Since the gauge invariance of the stress tensor is related to the difficulty in defining a well-defined local free energy under interactions, the act of coarse graining with respect to a length scale defined by the density field periodicity partly removes this ambiguity.
-As an example, consider the product $\avg{(\nabla A)B}$ under coarse graining of two fields $A,B$ that vary on the microscopic scale respective of the underlying lattice, but slowly under coarse graining on the macroscopic scale.
+Since the gauge invariance of the stress tensor is related to the difficulty of having a well-defined local free energy under interactions, the act of coarse graining with respect to a length scale defined by the density field periodicity partly removes this ambiguity.
+As an example, consider the product $\avg{(\nabla A)B}$ under coarse graining of two fields $A,B$ that vary on the microscopic scale respective of the underlying lattice, but are slowly varying under coarse graining.
 Such fields can be expanded in terms of slowly varying amplitudes $A_n(\vec r),B_n(\vec r)$ as $A=\sum_{\vec K \in \R} A_n(\vec r)e^{i\vec K \cdot \vec r}$, $B=\sum_{\vec K \in \R} B_n(\vec r)e^{i\vec K \cdot \vec r}$, where $\R$ is the reciprocal lattice of the microscopic structure.
 We find

 where we have used that the fields $A_n(\vec r),B_n(\vec r)$ vary slowly on the periodicity of the lattice to take the coarse graining through.
 The coarse grained value of $e^{i (\vec K_n + \vec K_{n'}) \cdot \vec r}$ will only be non-zero at resonance, given by $\vec K_{n'} = -\vec K_n$, i.e. $\avg{ e^{i (\vec K_n + \vec K_{n'}) \cdot \vec r} } \equiv \delta_{n',-n}$ \cite{footnote_coarse_grained_delta_function}, and using that for slowly varying amplitudes $|\nabla A_n(\vec r)|\ll |\vec K A_n (\vec r)|$, we find